5. Beginner's Shopping List

 |1||7 segment display||Seven-segment LED display, common cathode|

-The remaining parts needed for the beginner's tutorial series are listed in the table below.
+The remaining parts needed for the beginner's tutorial series are listed in the table that follows.
+More information on some of the parts in the table can be found in the list below.

 |1||9V battery clip||9V battery clip to fit 9V battery or battery holder||Battery clip|